 Most people track revenue, but when it comes to understanding the nuance behind what your customers are thinking, Average Order Value (AOV) can’t be beat.

-Personalized recommenders should be in place at key conversion points – like the Product page, the Add to Cart page, the Order Confirmation page.
-All of these will be displaying personalized recommended products for the visitor.
+Personalised recommenders should be in place at key conversion points – like the Product page, the Add to Cart page, the Order Confirmation page.
+All of these will be displaying personalised recommended products for the visitor.
 Ideally, this results in visitors seeing something which goes perfectly with their current order and add it to their cart.
 But the reverse?
 If they’re not seeing good, relevant content, they’ll continue with their current order without adding additional products.

 Poor personalisation will mean that instead of reacting in real-time to optimise the type of product recommendations being shown on each page to each person, the same recommenders are placed on the same pages for different customers.
 This is not personalised at all, and will not result in a higher AOV.
 If your ecommerce personalisation is working, the AI will determine what strategy is the most likely to get your customers to add that product to their cart at that moment in time, using all the information it has at its disposal.
 This will give you a higher AOV as your visitors add more products to their orders.

 There are lots of ways that indicate whether your personalisation is successful or not.
 The aim is to provide online shoppers with relevance, real-time interaction with the site, and a spectacular experience.
 If you’re not seeing AOV increase, bounce rates decrease, or conversion rates go up, consider investigating what your customers and your personalisation might be missing.